Shave the Peak

 Sign up to receive conservation alerts on peak days, learn more about the electric grid, and support our advocacy efforts to clean up the New England power system.

-• Sign up for Shave the Peak alerts to receive notifications about peak events.
+• Sign up for Shave the Peak alerts to receive text or email alerts about peak events.
 We’ll let you know when a peak day is coming up and send you some suggestions for cutting down on electricity use during peak hours.

-• After signing up, you’ll be able to manage and change your alert preferences at any time.
+• After signing up, you’ll be able to manage and change your alert preferences or opt out at any time.

 • Engage with us!
 Let us know how you’re shaving the peak by emailing us or tagging your efforts with #ShaveThePeak on social media.